Need to talk? Call 1800 882 436.

 • feeding has been established

-• they have finished any intravenous medications
+• they have finished any intravenous medicines

-It’s possible that you may need to go home before your baby does, or your baby may be transported to a special care nursery in a hospital closer to your home.
-But you can ask the SCN staff any questions at any time, as well as talk to them about how you are feeling.
+It’s possible that you may be sent home before your baby.
+Your baby may then be moved to a special care nursery in a hospital closer to your home.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: October 2021
+Last reviewed: April 2023

 Back To Top